xiagll/GAE-and-Wdb/README.md

 # GAE-and-Wdb
-Code of GAE and Record of experimental results in Wandb
+Code of GAE and Record of experimental results in Weights & Biases